serverless/serverless/docs/providers/aws/cli-reference/invoke.md

 - `--type` or `-t` The type of invocation.
 Either `RequestResponse`, `Event` or `DryRun`.
 Default is `RequestResponse`.
 - `--log` or `-l` If set to `true` and invocation type is `RequestResponse`, it will output logging data of the invocation.
 Default is `false`.
+- `--data` or `-d` String data to be passed as an event to your function.

 ## Provided lifecycle events
 - `invoke:invoke`